 Male Red-winged Blackbirds spend much of the breeding season sitting on a high perch over their territories and singing their hearts out.
 Females tend to slink through reeds and grasses collecting food or nest material.
 Both males and females defend nests from intruders and predators.
 Red-winged Blackbirds nest in loose groups in part because appropriate marshy habitat is scarce.
 Typically five or more (up to 15) females have to crowd their nests into any one male’s territory.
 They typically mate with the territory holder, though many also mate with nearby males.
 In fall and winter, Red-winged Blackbirds flock with other blackbirds, grackles, cowbirds, and starlings, feeding on open ground and roosting in flocks of thousands or millions of birds.
 Red-winged Blackbirds are strong, agile fliers.Back to top

 Though they may be one of the most abundant native birds on the continent, Red-winged Blackbird populations declined by over 30% throughout most of their range between 1966 and 2014, according to the North American Breeding Bird Survey.
 Partners in Flight estimates a global breeding population of 130 million, down from 190 million in 1974.
 80% of the population spends part of the year in the U.S., 14% in Canada, and 16% in Mexico.
 The species rates an 8 is not on the 2014 State of the Birds Watch List.Back to top

-Ehrlich, P. R., D. S. Dobkin, and D. Wheye.
-1988.
+Ehrlich, P. R., D. S. Dobkin, and D. Wheye (1988).
 The Birder's Handbook.
-Simon & Schuster Inc., New York.
+A Field Guide to the Natural History of North American Birds, Including All Species That Regularly Breed North of Mexico.
+Simon and Schuster Inc., New York, USA.

-North American Bird Conservation Initiative, U.S. Committee.
-2014.
-State of the Birds 2014 Report.
-U.S. Department of Interior, Washington, DC, USA.
+North American Bird Conservation Initiative.
+(2014).
+The State of the Birds 2014 Report.
+US Department of Interior, Washington, DC, USA.